acbsp/bonafide.guru/en/contents.rst

 "He (Advaita Acharya) delivered all living beings by offering the gift of Krishna-bhakti (pure devotion to Krishna).
-He explained Bhagavadgita and Srimad-Bhagavatam in the light of devotional service."
+He explained Bhagavadgita and Śrīmad Bhāgavatam in the light of devotional service."

 (Srila Prabhupada, Caitanya caritamrita, Adi-lila 6.28)